 The enrollment/registration information must store the course, the semester, the class time, day, the student identification, the instructor information, and the grade.
 Note that a course offering is unique when one considers the department, course number and the semester & year (and section if there are multiple sections) that it was offered in – this is what a CRN captures in Banner (but we will stick to a simpler format).
 For simplicity you can assume that courses are scheduled on M, T, W, R,F and each course meets once a week (like a lot of our grad courses), and the valid time slots are 3-5:30pm, 4-6:30pm and 6-8:30pm only (i.e., only three time slots).
 Assume that the same schedule is applied every semester (i.e., the schedule shown in the list is assumed to be in place every semester).
 To simplify matters, your system can allow students to take two consecutive classes that are 30 minutes apart in their end time and start time.

-Additional parameters that the registration system could require in the final product are location (room) and capacity (max class capacity).
+Additional parameters that the registration system could require in Phase 2 are location (room) and capacity (max class capacity).
 While this is not required in Phase 1, think of how your system may scale.

-For further simplification, assume that (a) there is no limit on the number of students in the class, and (b) assume that PhD students can only register for graduate credit courses (they are numbered 6000 level).
+In Phase 1, assume that (a) there is no limit on the number of students in the class, and (b) assume that PhD students can only register for graduate credit courses (they are numbered 6000 level).
 You will get extra points if you implement a more complex system.

 A student can register for courses by adding a course.
 The system must also support the feature of dropping a course.